darglein/ADOP/README.md

  * A python wrapper for pyTorch is currently not available.
 Feel free to submit a pull-request on that issue.
  * The detailed compile instructions can be found here: [src/README.md](src/README.md)

-## Running ADOP on pretrained models
+## Running ADOP on Pretrained Models

 After a successful compilation, the best way to get started is to run `adop_viewer` on the *tanks and temples* scenes using our pretrained models.
 First, download the [scenes](https://zenodo.org/record/5602606/files/scenes.zip?download=1) and extract them into `ADOP/scenes`.